MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 #### CSS/LESS/SCSS

 If you want global styles applied to your bundle, add them to `src/webapp/AppEntry/global.*`.
 If you want local modules for CSS/LESS/SCSS modules, then look at the examples in `src/webapp/Components/Templates`.
 If you want `styled-jsx` then you can see examples of its application in `Templates` and throughout this app.

+### Acknowledgements

+While researching ideas/patterns for this architecture, I looked through about a dozen react-redux boilerplates (mostly todo apps) out there, so thanks as ever to everyone in the react-redux community -- I hope there are some patterns/ideas in here that will be helpful to others.
+Of those that I encountered, the most helpful was [this repo](https://github.com/rokoroku/react-redux-typescript-boilerplate/blob/master/package.json), so special thanks go to [rokoroku](https://github.com/rokoroku) and this repo's contributors.